syahelrusfi21/Spotify-Dashboard/README.md

 # Spotify-Streamlit-Dashboard

-How to run the dashboard
+How to use this dashboard
 1. Create a virtual environment
 2. Install the requirements
 3. Open the "apps.py" file